badrinathpathak/CRUD-API-Node.js-Express-and-MongoDB/README.md

 # Building a Restful CRUD API with Node.js, Express and MongoDB #
-## we’ll be building a RESTful CRUD (Create, Retrieve, Update, Delete) API with Node.js, Express and MongoDB. ##
+## We’ll be building a RESTful CRUD (Create, Retrieve, Update, Delete) API with Node.js, Express and MongoDB. ##
-### We’ll use Mongoose for interacting with the MongoDB instance.###
+### We’ll use Mongoose for interacting with the MongoDB instance. ###

 Express is one of the most popular web frameworks for node.js.
 It is built on top of node.js http module, and adds support for routing, middleware, view system etc. It is very simple and minimal, unlike other frameworks that try do way to much, thereby reducing the flexibility for developers to have their own design choices.

 Mongoose is an ODM (Object Document Mapping) tool for Node.js and MongoDB.
 It helps you convert the objects in your code to documents in the database and vice versa.

-Before proceeding to the next section, Please install MongoDB in your machine if you have not done already.
-Checkout the official MogngoDB installation manual for any help with the installation.
+## Prerequisites:  Please install MongoDB in your machine if you have not done already.
+Checkout the official MogngoDB installation manual for any help with the installation. ##

-Our Application
+### Our Application ###
 In this tutorial, We will be building a simple Note-Taking application.
 We will build Rest APIs for creating, listing, editing and deleting a Note.

 We’ll start by building a simple web server and then move on to configuring the database, building the Note model and different routes for handling all the CRUD operations.

 Finally, we’ll test our REST APIs using Postman.

-Also, In this post, we’ll heavily use ES6 features like let, const, arrow functions, promises etc. It’s good to familiarize yourself with these features.
+We’ll heavily use ES6 features like let, const, arrow functions, promises etc. It’s good to familiarize yourself with these features.
 I recommend this re-introduction to Javascript to brush up these concepts.

-Well!
-Now that we know what we are going to build, We need a cool name for our application.
-Let’s call our application EasyNotes.

-Creating the Application
+### Creating the Application
-1. Fire up your terminal and create a new folder for the application.
+#### 1. Fire up your terminal and create a new folder for the application.

 $ mkdir node-easy-notes-app
-2. Initialize the application with a package.json file
+#### 2. Initialize the application with a package.json file

 Go to the root folder of your application and type npm init to initialize your app with a package.json file.

 $ cd node-easy-notes-app
 $ npm init
-name: (node-easy-notes-app)
-version: (1.0.0)
-description: Never miss a thing in Life.
-Take notes quickly.
-Organize and keep track of all your notes. entry point: (index.js) server.js test command: git repository:
-keywords: Express RestAPI MongoDB Mongoose Notes
-author: callicoder
-license: (ISC) MIT
-About to write to /Users/rajeevkumarsingh/node-easy-notes-app/package.json:

-{
-  "name": "node-easy-notes-app",
-  "version": "1.0.0",
-  "description": "Never miss a thing in Life.
-Take notes quickly.
-Organize and keep track of all your notes.", "main": "server.js",
-  "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1" },
-  "keywords": [
-    "Express",
-    "RestAPI",
-    "MongoDB",
-    "Mongoose",
-    "Notes"
-  ],
-  "author": "callicoder",
-  "license": "MIT"
-}

-Is this ok? (yes) yes
-Note that I’ve specified a file named server.js as the entry point of our application.
-We’ll create server.js file in the next section.

-3. Install dependencies
+#### 3. Install dependencies

 We will need express, mongoose and body-parser modules in our application.
 Let’s install them by typing the following command -

 $ npm install express body-parser mongoose --save
-I’ve used --save option to save all the dependencies in the package.json file.
-The final package.json file looks like this -

-{
-  "name": "node-easy-notes-app",
-  "version": "1.0.0",
-  "description": "Never miss a thing in Life.
-Take notes quickly.
-Organize and keep track of all your notes.", "main": "server.js",
-  "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1" },
-  "keywords": [
-    "Express",
-    "RestAPI",
-    "MongoDB",
-    "Mongoose",
-    "Notes"
-  ],
-  "author": "callicoder",
-  "license": "MIT",
-  "dependencies": {
-    "body-parser": "^1.18.3",
-    "express": "^4.16.3",
-    "mongoose": "^5.2.8"
-  }
-}
-Our application folder now has a package.json file and a node_modules folder -

-node-easy-notes-app
-    └── node_modules/
-    └── package.json
-Setting up the web server
+### Setting up the web server
 Let’s now create the main entry point of our application.
 Create a new file named server.js in the root folder of the application with the following contents -

 const express = require('express');